-(2) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as President, Principal Executive Officer, Chairman of the Trust, and Chief Executive Officer of Tidal ETF Services LLC, a Tidal Financial Group company and an affiliate of the Adviser.
+(2) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as President, Principal Executive Officer, Chairman of the Trust, Chief Operating Officer of Tidal Investments LLC and Chief Executive Officer of Tidal ETF Services LLC, each a Tidal Financial Group company and an affiliate of the Adviser.

-(3) The Trust, as of the date of this SAI, offers for sale to the public 33 of the 47 Funds registered with the SEC.
+(3) The Trust, as of the date of this SAI, offers for sale to the public 34 of the 46 Funds registered with the SEC.